JavaScript / TypeScript SDK

 simulateSuccessRequest

-is used to simulate a successful request to the Kameleoon server.
-It can be useful for custom Requester implementations when developer needs to simulate a successful request (for example, disabling tracking).
+method to simulate a successful request to the Kameleoon server.
+It can be useful for custom Requester implementations, when a developer needs to simulate a successful request (for example, disabling tracking).

 - TypeScript